-1) Select your balance
+1) Select your balance.

-Balances should be calibrated frequently, the date of the calibration recorded, and the calibration assessed for quality control, peer review and traceability.
+Balances should be calibrated frequently, and the date of the calibration recorded and assessed for quality control, peer review and traceability.
 Be sure you have the proper calibration weights for your balance’s capacity and readability.
 Our certified weights meet traceability standards for calibrating precision, analytical and semi-micro balances.
 We recommend that you get a full calibration set, which comes in a case and includes gloves and/or forceps to handle the highly polished stainless steel weights properly (OIML or ASTM).
 If you need to replace a single weight or expand your kit, we also have individual weights.

-Our AVT anti-vibration table is designed to minimize vibrations from air currents or movement during measuring.
+Our AVT anti-vibration table is designed to minimise vibrations from air currents or movement during measuring.
 Vibrations can cause readings to fluctuate, especially with precise instruments and small samples.
 Fluctuations in readings can also affect the calibration process.
-Having a dedicated workstation where calibration can also be performed will help ensure your balance is always calibrated properly.

 Using an AVT provides a solid surface for consistent, precise measurements.
-The balance fits in the middle of the AVT’s granite surface, stabilizing the base and enabling greater precision.
+The balance fits in the middle of the AVT’s granite surface, stabilising the base and enabling greater precision.
 Its large, scratch-resistant dark granite slab sits on shock-absorbing rubber mounts, while levelling feet accommodate uneven surfaces.
-The table is composed of a 40x450mm inner working surface within a 597x767mm table top for accessories, note taking implements and anything else you’d like to keep on the workstation.
+The table is composed of a 40x450mm inner working surface within a 597x767mm table top for accessories, note taking implements, and anything else you’d like to keep on the workstation.

-4) Download Adam DU
+4) Download Adam DU.

 Adam DU (Data Utility) is a data collection program designed to quickly and easily capture data from Adam balances.
 Users can (among other things) graph data, perform statistical analysis and quickly export the readings to other applications.
 It can support eight different balances, six different users, allows for custom fields and, in some cases, remote operation of the balance.
 Adam DU is ideal for processing the raw data of your Adam balance.

+Having a dedicated workstation where calibration can also be performed will help ensure your balance is always calibrated properly.
 If you spend a lot of time taking acutely precise measurements, you want to make sure they’re not compromised by faulty calibration or fluctuations caused by your environment.
 A dedicated lab workstation is a good investment for lab professionals, and can save time and effort by ensuring the weighing process is as precise and accurate as possible.